vamsiramakrishnan/TrafficSignRecognition/README.md

 * Use pandas and matplotlib along with the SignNames.csv to visualize data

 # Pre-Process Data
-* Convert the images to grayscale as color isnt used to convey specific information in the dataset.
 * Pre-processing techniques include
   1. Centering around mean globally
   2. Locally centering the image around the mean